Virtual Kidnapping, A Bizarre And Insidious Crime, Is Scamming Families Across The Country

 — HoaxEye (@hoaxeye) May 15, 2019

-It’s almost comically easy to carry out a virtual kidnapping.
+It’s actually quite easy to carry out a virtual kidnapping.
 Software that you can use to spoof a phone number is cheap and easily available.
 Look around your intended victims’ social media accounts, and you can quickly gather up enough identifying information about them to make a convincing case.
 In some cases, scammers have even used sound effects of screams to convince the victims that they (the kidnappers) have their child.

 The FBI believes that most of these calls originate in Mexican prisons.
 Prisoners bribe guards for cell phones, look up the area codes of affluent neighborhoods, and start randomly calling victims, hoping someone will fall for it.